AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

     ![](assets/simulate-preview.png)

-1. If you have added multiple profiles, you can switch between them in the list to preview the corresponding email content.
+1. If you have added multiple profiles, you can switch between them in the list to preview the corresponding delivery content.
 You can also add more test profiles and clear your selection using the corresponding buttons on the left pane.

-1. You can adjust the **[!UICONTROL Zoom level]** and preview your content on desktop or mobile device using the dedicated icon in the top right corner.
+1. For email deliveries, you can adjust the **[!UICONTROL Zoom level]** and preview your content on desktop or mobile device using the dedicated icon in the top right corner.

 1. From the **[!UICONTROL Simulate]** screen you can also:
-    * Send test emails to specific recipients for validation - [Learn more](proofs.md)
+    * Send test deliveries to specific recipients for validation - [Learn more](proofs.md)
+    * Access the logs of the sent test deliveries - [Learn more](proofs.md#access-proofs)
-    * For email only, check the message rendering in popular email clients - [Learn more](email-rendering.md)
+    * For email only, check the message content rendering in popular email clients - [Learn more](email-rendering.md)